 Combining Hollywood star power with a tightly scripted and profoundly emotional drama, Ben Is Back forces audiences to put themselves in the position of a parent who would do anything to help their child, but doesn’t know how — or if — they can.

 “There are a hundred different narratives for every family,” says Roberts.
 “But the one concept we’re trying to put across in this movie is just to not give up on each other.”

 Her co-star Lucas Hedges sees Ben Is Back as a non-judgmental portrait of characters who are each suffering from a disease that’s often perceived as a moral failing.

 “There is a stigma around people who struggle with addiction,” he says.
 “Hopefully we can create some sense of understanding around how hard it is to be dealt that hand.
 I hope people who see the film might walk away with a greater sense of compassion.”

-Rather than offering simplistic answers, Ben Is Back aims for a nuanced look at how well meaning people often respond imperfectly to situations beyond their control.
+Rather than offering simplistic answers, Ben Is Back aims for a nuanced look at how well-meaning people often respond imperfectly to situations beyond their control.

 “I’m the son of a minister so I know the job of a sermon is to tell people how to live,” Peter Hedges says.
 “I don’t think that’s the job of the filmmaker.
-My favorite film experiences leave me feeling like I’ve gone on a great ride, that I’ve felt a whole series of emotions run through me, not because I was being manipulated but because I was told a story that felt true.
-The kind of movie where when you leave the theater, you feel more alive and more open to other people’s experiences and you’re reminded of the fragility and beauty of life.
+My favourite film experiences leave me feeling like I’ve gone on a great ride, that I’ve felt a whole series of emotions run through me, not because I was being manipulated but because I was told a story that felt true.
+The kind of movie where when you leave the theatre, you feel more alive and more open to other people’s experiences and you’re reminded of the fragility and beauty of life.
 That’s the kind of story we tried to tell in Ben Is Back.”